harisonw/SHU-Electricity-Meter/README.md

 connected concurrently to the server.

 The client must run without any input from a user and must be able to:
--Authenticate onto the server with a secure connection.
--Generate realistic randomly spaced readings.
+-Authenticate onto the server with a secure connection -Generate realistic randomly spaced readings.
 -Send reading to the server.
 -Display error messages if there is a communication problem between it and the server.